-The annual rent for the original patented portion of the Pickle Crow property under the terms of the Mining Lease running till July 31, 2067 is the amount of CDN\$1.00 payable to the registered owner, Teck by the leaseholder PC Gold.
-These amounts have been fully pre-paid till July 31, 2067.
-Municipal taxes for the Pickle Crow property for 2008 totalled CDN\$14,518.98, payable in quarterly instalments.
-Teck pays the taxes and invoices the leaseholder (PC Gold) for reimbursement.
+The annual rent for the original patented portion of the Pickle Crow property under the terms of the Mining Lease running until July 31, 2067 is the amount of CDN\$1.00 payable to the registered owner, Teck, by the leaseholder, PC Gold.
+These amounts have been fully pre-paid up to July 31, 2067.
+Annual municipal taxes for the Pickle Crow property are paid to the Township of Pickle Lake.
+For the leasehold claims, Teck, as lessor, pays the taxes and invoices PC Gold (the lessee) for reimbursement.
+For the other 8 patented claims (Crowshore Patents), PC Gold pays the taxes directly.
 The status of the mineral rights, surface rights and details of the supporting agreements have not been verified by the authors.

-The unpatented portion of the Pickle Crow property is subject to assessment work requirements, as detailed in the previous sub-section totalling CDN\$66,400 annually.
+The unpatented portion of the Pickle Crow property is subject to assessment work requirements, as detailed in the previous sub-section, totalling CDN\$351,200 annually.